RockLib/RockLib.Encryption/README.md

 #### `Encrypt` / `Decrypt` methods

 These are the main methods of the interface.
 Each of the `Encrypt` and `Decrypt` methods take two parameters.
 The first one is the value to be operated upon, and has a type of either `string` or `byte[]`.
 Note that this type determines the return type of the method.
-The second parameter is a `keyIdentifier` object, as described above.
+The second parameter is a `credentialName`, as described above.

 ```c#
 ICrypto crypto = // Assume you have an implementation of ICrypto that has a default key.